 Clinical trials involve some risk because the treatments used are less proven than standard treatments.
 However, they offer some of the best medical care available, provide both the latest and best medical expertise, and patients receive close attention and monitoring.
 In addition, trials offer consistency in treatment protocols and quality controls that might vary in other settings.

 Usually, clinical trials are free-of-charge for the patient, with some facilities even financing travel expenses.
 Most insurance companies cover treatment received in a clinical trial.
-Patients should consider participating in a clinical trial only after their doctor has explained the trial's specific purposes, risks, and benefits.
+Patients should consider participating in a clinical trial only after a doctor has explained the trial's specific purposes, risks, and benefits.

 Coping with Aplastic Anemia